yumimobi/YumiMediationSDK-Unity/source/document/YumiMediationSDK for Unity(en).md

       // ...
     }
 ```
+#### 5.5.3 Handle Delegate
-**Note: Open your APP SCENE when the splash ad call back close or fail to show **
+Show your logic when the splash close or fail to show.
+Replace `YOUR_MAIN_SCENE` with your main scene name.
 - Set `YOUR_MAIN_SCENE` is your main scene
 ```C#
     private void InputMainSence()